GJprocode/CarDemo/README.md

   - Displays 10 rows of car data with 5 columns
   - Data fetched from the ASP.NET Core API
   - Supports grouping, filtering, and Excel export
-  - Built with Angular Material components
+  - Built with DevExpress Grid Component

 ## 🛠️ Tech Stack